Anaheim Dog Bite Lawyers

 - Property Damage — The owner or other negligent parties should cover the costs of repairing or replacing any personal property damaged in the attack.

 There are many other types of damages you may be eligible to claim.
-Our Anaheim dog bite lawyers will thoroughly review your case to ensure all your losses are accounted for.
-Our comprehensive approach will help you receive the maximum compensation possible.
+Our Anaheim dog bite lawyers can review your case to help identify the losses that may be considered.
+They can also explain the types of compensation that could be pursued based on your circumstances.

 Establishing The Owner’s Fault In A Dog Bite Claim